uniQure's has demonstrated preclinical proof-of-concept and initiated IND-enabling studies in Huntington's Disease.

 Our product candidate AMT-130 consists of an AAV5 vector carrying an artificial micro-RNA which silences the huntingtin gene.
 The therapeutic goal is to inhibit the production of the mutant protein.
 Using AAV vectors to deliver micro-RNAs directly to the brain represents a highly innovative approach to treating Huntington’s disease.

-We expect to file an Investigational New Drug (IND) application for AMT-130 in 2018.
+We expect to file an Investigational New Drug (IND) application and to enter clinical development for AMT-130 in 2018.